-The Director of Finance shall advise the Charitable Funds Committee and, with its 6.26.7.1 approval, shall ensure that appropriate banking services are available in respect of administering the Charitable Funds.
+6.26.7.1 The Chief Finance Officer shall advise the Charitable Funds Committee and, with its approval, shall ensure that appropriate banking services are available in respect of administering the Charitable Funds.
 These bank accounts should permit the separate identification of liquid funds to each trust where this is deemed necessary by the Charity Commission.